The pros and cons of liveaboard dive trips versus resort dive trips

-This is because some of the destinations where Liveaboards visit are not suitable for beginner scuba divers.
+This is because some liveaboard destinations are not suitable for beginner scuba divers.
 Whereas other liveaboard dive destinations are suitable for beginners.

-However, there are many dive destinations around the world whereby the only way to decide which is best for you, is to look at the pros and cons of liveaboard diving versus resort diving.
+However, there are many dive destinations around the world where the only way to decide between liveaboard or resort diving is to look at the pros and cons of liveaboard diving versus resort diving.

 Liveaboard diving or resort diving – the pros vs the cons of both

-To help you decide on whether resort diving or Liveaboard diving is best for you, here’s a list of the pros and cons for both.
+To help you decide between resort diving or Liveaboard diving, this is a list of pros and cons for both.